JOIN CIR ON CATALINA ISLAND

 You provide your own transportation to San Pedro (carpooling is highly encouraged).

 You provide your own lunch on Friday.
+You're on your own for lunch or an early dinner in Avalon on Monday.

-You have to pay your own parking fees at San Pedro
+You have to pay your own parking fees at San Pedro.

 If you have any questions about the trip, please get in touch with Ken Owen by email at ken@cirweb.org or by phone at (805) 448-5726.